The Best Baby Carriers: How to Choose the Right Baby Carrier

 Wildbird Aerial (gifted): I like my Wildbird Aerial but I have found the waistband gets a bit hot.
 It is a very attractive carrier (I’d say even more aesthetic than the linen Tula because it doesn’t have a large tag sewn on or the black straps lining the straps) and I found it overall comfortable.
 It is a similar style to the famous Artippope carrier but more affordable.
 It is apron style meaning you basically put it on upside down and pull it up.
 The straps then cross in the back.
 It is a thicker waistband and as I mentioned, I find it gets a bit hot.

-LÍLLÉbaby All Seasons Carrier (purchased): We actually ordered this one last minute from Target because we ended up realizing we forgot a carrier when we arrived at my in-laws’ for the weekend and we would need one.
-I ended up really liking it.
+LÍLLÉbaby All Seasons Carrier (purchased): We actually ordered this one last minute from Target because we realized we forgot a carrier when we arrived at my in-laws’ for the weekend.
+I ended up liking it though it isn’t the carrier I reach for.
 The back support is different than any others I have tried and quite nice.
 It does all positions and it has a nice zip down the front to give more airflow in warm climates.
 I did find it was a bit loose on my shoulders like the Ergobaby, however, it has an option of crossing it in the back which I believe would avoid that.
-I wish it adjusted a bit more for the baby’s seat, but overall it is a solid carrier!
+I wish it adjusted a bit more for the baby’s seat, but overall it is a solid, affordable carrier!

 Ergobaby Embrace (purchased): I have actually never worn this carrier but we got it for my husband and he loved it for our second when she was a newborn.
 Though she is still well within the weight guidelines (25 pounds) she doesn’t seem to like this carrier anymore.
 However, since he was not comfortable using the wrap this was perfect for him when my daughter was smaller.
 It has a bit more of the cozy feeling that the wrap gives than most soft structured carriers.